S88 mk3 Noisy key, worth investigation?

 So going that route will cost a lot, plus they might have it for weeks waiting for parts.
 I appreciate I can (and have done in the past) argue all the way to the Ombudsman.

-Long story short, major surgery last year, very nearly died, now on Fentanyl and Morphine for life, plus take another 32 tablets a day (not a typo) now have to use a wheelchair if going over about 25 yards due to pain (not legs) and am permanently exhausted.
+Long story short, major surgery end of 2023, very nearly died, now on Fentanyl and Morphine for life, plus take another 32 tablets a day (not a typo) now have to use a wheelchair if going over about 25 yards due to pain (not legs) and am permanently exhausted.
 The one thing that I can't handle is any form of stress, I can no longer even watch the news, I simply can't take it.

 So I need an easy no stress solution or I'll simply stick with it or try to repair myself (I can usually mend/fix anything)